hmcts/ia-ccd-definitions/README.md

 ### Legacy Scripts

-The legacy scripts are still available but will be deprecated in future releases:
+These legacy scripts are still available but will be deprecated in future releases:

 - `bin/generate-dev.sh`
 - `bin/generate-preview.sh`